Wmbat/libreglisse/docs/Examples.md

 You can see that the monad **m_str** hold a value of type string, which is the return type of the lambda passed in `transform`

+Do note that if the `maybe` is empty, the `transform` will not do anything to the value.

 ### Result

 #### transform